LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	  --stringparam url https://github.com/LogtalkDotOrg/logtalk3/blob/master \
 	  -o coverage_report.html coverage_report.xml

-If you are using Bitbucket, GitHub, or GitLab hosted in your own servers, the `url` parameter may not contain a `bitbucket`, `github`, or `gitlab` string.
+If you are using Bitbucket, GitHub, or GitLab hosted on your own servers, the `url` parameter may not contain a `bitbucket`, `github`, or `gitlab` string.
-In this case, you can use the XSLT parameter `host` to indicate which service are you running.
+In this case, you can use the XSLT parameter `host` to indicate which service you are running.

 Automatically creating bug reports at issue trackers